washwin/TATA-motors-database/README.md

 git checkout main
 Then you merge:
 git merge ashwin
+7) Now you may get a conflict message here.
+If so then resolve conflicts in vs code.
+Once all conflicts are resolved, commit in main.
+CHECK if it is working.
+Kindly contact if otherwise.
+Then move forward
-7) Push it in main
+8) Push it in main
 git push
-8) Remember you can only commit in your own branch and not push.
+9) Remember you cannot push in your own branch, only commit.
-9) You will NOT commit in main branch, only merge and push.
+10) You will NOT commit in main branch(except in merge conflicts), only merge and push.